Md-Dipu/learning-c/README.md

-## Documentation: Learning Basics C Programing
+## Documentation: Learning Basics of C Programing

 <!-- short description -->
 This is a 7-day plan to learn the basics of C language and make some simple projects.
 Learning the very basics of wiring a c program is the main goal.